SummaryRead the full fact sheet

 Causes of BPPV

 Inside the inner ear is a series of canals filled with fluid.
 These canals are oriented at different angles.
 When the head is moved, the rolling of the fluid inside these canals tells the brain exactly how far, how fast and in what direction the head is moving.

 BPPV is thought to be caused by little calcium carbonate crystals (otoconia) coming loose within the canals.
-Usually, these crystals are held in special reservoirs within other structures of the inner ear (saccule and utricle).
-It is thought that injury or degeneration of the utricle may allow the ‘crystals’ to escape into the balance organ and interfere with the fluid flow.
+Usually, these crystals are held in special reservoirs within other structures of the inner ear (utricle).
+It is thought that injury or degeneration of the utricle may allow the crystals to escape into the balance system and interfere with the fluid flow.

 BPPV can be caused by: